Solve Your Data Access and Resource Capacity Constraints

 In the Options Store: Real-time Scoring dropdown you will specify the location where the options store will be created to.

-An options store is a list of experiment vidgets (offers), with information about the state of knowledge for each one.
+An options store is a list of vidgets (offers), with information about the state of knowledge for each one.

 You should not need to do anything in the Advanced: Client Pulse Responder dropdown.